ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 - Ability to set a RAM section shared between the cores.

-This part of HAL allows you to implement a thin layer of the mailbox mechanism that is specific to your platform.
+This part of HAL enables you to implement a thin, platform-specific layer of the mailbox mechanism.

-#### Secure Processing Environment
+##### Secure Processing Environment

 This part of HAL allows you to apply your specific memory protection scheme.
 You can find a list of [these functions](https://os.mbed.com/docs/development/mbed-os-api-doxy/group___s_p_m.html).